Tymoteusz Klupś

-Tymoteusz Klupś (born 26 February 2000) is a Polish professional footballer who plays as a winger for III liga club Unia Swarzędz.
+Tymoteusz Klupś (born 26 February 2000) is a Polish professional footballer who plays as a winger for III liga club ŁKS Łomża.

 Career

-On 18 February 2018, he made his debut for Lech Poznań in a 2–0 league win against Pogoń Szczecin.
+On 18 February 2018, Klupś made his debut for Lech Poznań in a 2–0 league win against Pogoń Szczecin.

 Since coming back from loan at Piast Gliwice in 2020, he remained part of the first team roster but after a string of injuries was confined to only playing for Lech's reserve team.

-On 24 June 2022, he joined I liga side Zagłębie Sosnowiec on a two-year deal.
+On 24 June 2022, Klupś joined I liga side Zagłębie Sosnowiec on a two-year deal.
 On 24 January 2024, he left the club by mutual consent.

 On 16 February 2024, III liga club Unia Swarzędz announced the signing of Klupś on a one-and-a-half-year contract.
+On 12 December 2025, Klupś's contract with Unia was terminated by mutual consent.

+On 20 January 2026, Klupś joined fellow fourth-tier side ŁKS Łomża.